openleanchain/GenAI-101-Beyond-Chatbot/setup/README.md

 4. Inside the unzipped project, locate the folder named **setup**.
 5. Copy **everything inside the setup folder** into your workspace folder in VS Code.

-## Step 4: Obtain the Common Folder and `.env` File
-Your team lead will share:
-- The **common** folder
-- The **.env** file (contains API keys and credentials)

-⚠️ You **must** sign the consent form before receiving the `.env` file.
-This ensures that all credentials are used responsibly and stored securely.

-Place the `.env` file inside your workspace folder.

-## Step 5: Install Required Python Libraries
+## Step 4: Install Required Python Libraries
 1. Open **Terminal** → **New Terminal** in VS Code.
 2. Ensure that the terminal shows your virtual environment as activated (you will see `(venv)` or similar).
 3. Run the following command: